 Dogs have lived with humans for thousands of years, but it wasn’t until the mid-20th Century that ‘dog food’ existed as a product in itself.
 Dogs made do with table scraps and lesser cuts of meat, as well as the occasional ‘street treat’.
 Nowadays, we recognize the impact a dog’s diet can have on their health and, more recently, many of us have started to examine the environmental impact and ethics of dog food.
 In this quick round-up, I’ll take a look at some of the best brands for sustainable, healthy dog food to keep you, your pup, and the planet happy.
+You can read about our unique research process here.

 - Raw, BARF, Vegan – What to feed your dog